IsmaelMekene/3D-Mesh-Classification-PointNet/README.md

 ## Prediction on the Test Set

-On a batch of 8 sample, 6 of them were well predicted while 2 were not.
+On a batch of 8 samples, 6 of them were well predicted while 2 were not.

 <p align="center">